 Play a DVD – in this case the opening bank heist from The Dark Knight on a laptop – without Super X-FI and the presentation is wide and expansive.
 You’ll need to download the Super X-FI app to your PC or Mac and be in the right playback mode (I chose 5.1); the soundtrack grabs your attention.
 It isn’t quite as smooth but there’s detail in abundance and no shortage of heft when guns go off in that sequence.

 The Super X-Fi works, although it doesn’t work as well with every piece of audio I played through these headphones.
 Listening to audio in the traditional sense produced a more direct presentation, with a better sense of clarity.
 While I enjoyed the enlarged soundstage and depth that the Super X-FI tech brought at times, the fidelity of the experience didn’t always ring true.
 It can work well in some contexts, but in others it falls short.

 As an attempt to bring holographic audio to headphones, the SXFI Airs are a decent attempt – although they’re not entirely successful.
-Stereo still produces a better performance, but the SXFI Air/Super X-FI make an interesting case holographic audio in some instances.
+Stereo still produces a better performance.

 You cannot be bothered for the lengthy set-up

 It’s quite hard to take pictures of your head for the head-mapping feature yourself.
 You’ll need another person to help out.